OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/_posts/2022-10-30-the-future-of-my-dotnet-development.markdown

 Frankly, the jury is still out on this one.

-### OK, what about the .NET 6.0 app
+### OK, what about the .NET 3.1 app
 This was written for a client when I was contracting and I still maintain it for him - although again, there haven't been that many changes to or issues with the site over the past couple of years so I've not needed to touch it.

 This is a prime candidate for an upgrade to NET 6.0 and refactoring through with C# 10 language updates, in particular records and updated pattern matching.

 ### So what about the mobile apps?
-The apps, Smite Scoreboard and Motorhome Stopover, are currently in both Stores and while the former is effectively 'done', i.e. I'm not planning on making changes any time soon, I am thinking that the Motorhome Stopover app needs so attention over an above the platform update.
+The apps, Smite Scoreboard and Motorhome Stopover, are currently in both Stores and while the former is effectively 'done', i.e. I'm not planning on making changes any time soon, I am thinking that the Motorhome Stopover app needs some attention over and above the platform update.

 But there is a problem - and it's called MAUI.